aleciafrederick/good-photographer/README.md

 # GoodPhotographer

+GoodPhotographer is a desktop app that batch-processes headshots so they all match the same framing and export in standard sizes.
+You upload photos, enter each person’s name and year, choose which formats to export (Website Bio, Spin Bio, Nucleus Round), and run.

+The app detects eyes in each image, aligns the face to a template so head position and scale are consistent, and writes a Raw copy plus the selected formats into a timestamped folder in your Downloads with consistent file naming.
+It’s built for internal use: one installable Mac app.

 ## From one shot prompt to installable app in 2 hours

 This project went from a single ChatGPT prompt to a packaged Mac app in about two hours.
 Here’s the path we took—useful if you want to repeat the pattern for your own idea.